![]() |

 They must make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.

-- The SEND Governor – Mrs Karen Saunders
+4. The SEND Governor – Miss Georgina Watkins

 Responsible for: